Golf Is A Stupid Game Anyway,

 To put it bluntly I sucked,

 all three of us sucked on that afternoon.
 The only thing that made the afternoon worthwhile was after golf the three of us hit the Commisso's Bakery for a veal sandwich and a Coke.
-After that afternoon I didn't want to play golf ever again and I knew one thing for sure, I would never own golf clubs.
+After that afternoon I never wanted to play golf again and I knew one thing for sure, I would never be owning golf clubs.

 Both men and women, kids as well as adults of all ages were signing up for golf lessons.
 They were also buying new expensive high tech equipment at golf stores that seemed to be opening up everywhere.
 As well they were spending money joining private clubs and playing on public courses.